lloydestrada/Simple-Project-Management-Tool/README.md

 ## Project Overview

-The **Project Management Tool (PMT)** is a web-based application designed to help teams manage projects, tasks, and members efficiently.
-It provides an intuitive dashboard with quick statistics, drag-and-drop task management, and detailed change logs for tasks.
+The **Project Management Tool (PMT)** is a web-based application designed to help teams manage projects, tasks, and members.
+It provides a dashboard, drag-and-drop task management, and detailed change logs for tasks.

 ### Core Features